audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

             grypeInstallDir: '$(Agent.TempDirectory)'
 ```

-In composite mode, the template:
-- Downloads the aggregated lock/deps artifact (if no custom directory is provided),
-- Generates the SBOM files, and
-- Immediately analyzes them with Grype to produce vulnerability reports.
+In composite mode, the template downloads the aggregated lock/deps artifact (if no custom path is provided), generates the SBOM files, and then analyzes them with Grype to produce vulnerability reports.

 ---

 ## Aggregating Lock/Deps Files

-Since multiple build jobs using `net-core.steps.yaml` may publish separate lock/deps artifacts, an aggregation job (typically in the build stage) is used to combine them into a single artifact named **`lock-deps-files`**.
-For example, the `AggregateLockDeps` job in the build stage:
+Multiple build jobs using `net-core.steps.yaml` may publish separate lock/deps artifacts.
+An aggregation job is used to combine these into a single artifact named **`lock-deps-files`**.
+For example, an aggregation job in the build stage:

-- Downloads all per‑job lock/deps artifacts.
+- **Downloads** all per‑job lock/deps artifacts.
-- Uses a PowerShell script to copy files from each artifact into a single aggregated folder (deduplicating files in the process).
+- **Aggregates** the files using a PowerShell script that copies files from each artifact into a single folder while deduplicating based on filename.
-- Publishes the aggregated folder as `lock-deps-files`.
+- **Publishes** the aggregated folder as `lock-deps-files`.

-This aggregated artifact is then consumed by the SBOM generation and composite templates.
+This aggregated artifact is consumed by the SBOM generation and composite templates.

 ---

 ## Example Pipeline Structure

-Below is an example pipeline (`dev.pipeline-sbom.yaml`) that brings together the build stage (including aggregation) and the composite SBOM stage:
+An example pipeline (`dev.pipeline-sbom.yaml`) demonstrates the integration of the build stage (with aggregation) and the composite SBOM stage.

+### Pipeline File: `dev.pipeline-sbom.yaml`

 ```yaml
 name: $(Year:yy)$(DayOfYear).$(rev:r)